 The Master of Engineering Science (Electrical and Electronic) is a 72 unit program offered by the College of Science and Engineering.

-The Master of Engineering Science (Electrical and Electronic) articulates with the 36 unit Graduate Diploma in Engineering Science (specialisation in Electronic Engineering - E1-E3).
+The course articulates with the 36 unit Graduate Diploma in Engineering Science (major in Electrical and Electronic Engineering) and the sequentially developed topics allows progression through the awards.

-In addition to being taken as a stand-alone degree, it can also be used as a pathway by graduates without an engineering degree to the University's accredited Master of Engineering (Electronics) degree.
+In addition to being taken as a stand-alone degree, it can also be used as a pathway by graduates without an engineering degree to the University's accredited Master of Engineering (Electrical and Electronic) degree.
 Such a transfer can be done after completing at least one year of study with an average grade of credit or higher.

 Applicants must normally hold: